brendanc490/WebVR-Test-Patterns/README.md

 - Grille

 ## Editing Entities
-**In order to access the editor one or more entities must be added to the scene.**
+**In order to access the editor one or more entities must be added to the scene**.
-Once entities have been added to the scene, change the slider to **Edit Entity.**
+Once entities have been added to the scene, change the slider to ***Edit Entity***.

+To change the entity being edited, either click on the entity or select the desired entity from the dropdown labeled ***Current Entity***.
+Entity ID's are automatically generated with the format <name of entity><number of entities of this type previously created>. exs. circle0, checkerboard4, plane20

 ### Background Settings
 #### Background color: